hres/node_api/Node/README.md

 All files in this directory are exposed on express.static as a static web server.
 Add any static webpages and files you want in this directory to be served from the API.

 ## API Keys
+API keys are required with the following structure.
+Testing IP addresses against a whitelist will lead to higher latency therefore including an API key leads to better response time.
+The middleware first checks if a key is present, if so, use the key and authenticate, if no key is present then check the IP adddess against the whitelist.

+API key management pages at `/public/manage.html` and `/public/new.html` are an interface to call API Key routes.
+Should anything go wrong, you can stop the API key requirement and allow all calls to go through by commenting out the middleware `api.use` function indicated under the "require API Keys beyond this point" comment.